nugets241/JavaFX-SudokuApp-2024/README.md

 ## Acknowledgments

 - Ryan Micheal Kay for the original Sudoku game tutorial.
-This application was inspired by his tutorial, but includes several enhancements such as a different style, improved input handling, a new game button, and minor code changes.
+This application was inspired by his tutorial, but includes several enhancements such as a different style, improved input handling, a new game button, and updates.
 Additionally, Javadocs have been added for better code documentation.